 The Basilica of Saint Elizabeth Ann Seton serves as a testament to her strong heritage and 200-year legacy of teaching, giving and serving that continues today.
 Take a virtual tour by clicking the button below.

-Located just upstairs from the museum, the Basilica hosts thousands annually, attracting visitors from all over the country and around the world.
+The Basilica hosts thousands annually, attracting visitors from all over the country and around the world.
 Take time to tour the sanctuary—including the altar for Saint Elizabeth, or simply witness all the grand artistic beauty the building has to offer.
-The Basilica of Saint Elizabeth Ann Seton has a remarkable ability to enlighten and inspire all, without regard to faith or spiritual disposition.
+The Basilica of Saint Elizabeth Ann Seton can enrich and inspire all, without regard to faith or spiritual disposition.

 Altar of Relics

 Saint Elizabeth Ann Seton’s remains are entombed in the Altar of Relics at the Basilica.
 The remains of a saint are called relics—this is where the name of the altar comes from.
 In each service at the Basilica, the intentions of those devoted to Saint Elizabeth Ann are remembered.

 The statue, which was sculpted in Italy, depicts Mother Seton dressed in headwear called a habit, which is what she and the Sisters of Charity wore beginning in 1809.
 Beneath the altar and enclosed in marble, Saint Elizabeth Ann Seton’s remains rest in a small copper casket.
 Her remains were transferred here in 1968.